diegomendez11117/gab-group-b/README.md

 An Admin will be able to login to add more admins, edit the content on each page, and add new "Need to Knows".

 # Features
+- User login: a user can track keymile stones in navigating the the emigration process.
-- User Login: Admins will be able to create additional Logins, update their profile, edit site content, and add new "Need to Knows".
+- Admin Login: Admins will be able to manage Logins, edit site content/UI, and add a new "Want To", "FAQ", and "links".

 - RSS Feed: The landing page will have a News feed with relevant update news regarding emigration.
 - Add: Admins will have the ability to add a new "Need to Know", which includes a title, description, specific links regarding this topic, and any values needed for the Google API.